LucasVon0645/SeizureSen/README.md

-# SeizureSen
+# SeizureSen: Predicting Seizures in Dogs Using iEEG

 **SeizureSen** is a project developed at **Technische Universität Darmstadt** in the seminar **Data Science II** during the **Winter Semester 24/25**.
-Its goal is to present an application which allows the prediction of seizures in dogs using intracranial EEG (iEEG) signals.
-The application utilizes machine learning to classify the preictal phase of brain activity, leveraging the dataset from the [American Epilepsy Society Seizure Prediction Challenge](https://www.kaggle.com/competitions/seizure-prediction/overview).
+Its goal is to present a model which allows the prediction of seizures in dogs using intracranial EEG (iEEG) signals.
+A machine learning model is used to classify the preictal phase of brain activity, leveraging the dataset from the [American Epilepsy Society Seizure Prediction Challenge](https://www.kaggle.com/competitions/seizure-prediction/overview).
+A web application is also provided in this project as a demonstration tool.
+It features real-time data visualization and classification.
+In the frontend, a warning is given when a preictal phase is detected in the iEEG data, so that dog owners could possibly to take timely interventions

 ## Dataset